churcho/apxr_io/lib/apxr_io_web/templates/docs/faq.html.md

 The ApxrIo repository is immutable, this means that in general you cannot remove or change an already published project.
-This restriction exists to ensure a stable and reliable ecosystem where depended on projects suddenly disappear.
+This restriction exists to ensure a stable and reliable ecosystem where depended on projects can't suddenly disappear.

 There are exceptions to the immutability rule, a project can be changed or unpublished within 60 minutes of the project version release or within 24 hours of initial release of the project.